jayelinjiaqi/42_libft/README.md

 # 42_libft

+## 📁 int atoi(const char *nptr);
-## 📁 atoi (converts the initial portion of the string pointed to by nptr to int)
+Converts the initial portion of the string pointed to by nptr to int

 <pre> <code>
 int atoi(const char *nptr)